Military reports 6 additional COVID-19 cases | Yonhap News Agency

 Military reports 6 additional COVID-19 cases

-Four Army officers were among the six who tested positive for the virus, according to military data.
-Five of them were fully vaccinated.
+An officer of a unit under the direct wing of the defense ministry in Nonsan, some 200 kilometers south of Seoul, tested positive after a family member was infected.

+An Air Force officer and two Army draftees were also among the newly added cases.

-Of the cumulative cases in the military, about 96 percent have been fully cured.
+Of the cumulative cases in the military, 1,956, or 97 percent, have been fully cured, with 61 still under treatment.

 (END)